 - Pour the cold milk into a saucepan and sprinkle the gelatine over the top.
 Allow it to "bloom" for 5 minutes (it should look a bit wrinkly by the end).

 - Turn the heat on low under the milk and stir for a minute or two until the gelatine has dissolved.

 - Add the honey and stir again until completely incorporated.
 This should only take another 30 seconds.
 Don't let the milk get too hot or to come to a simmer.
 It should only be just warm.

 - Take the saucepan off the heat.
 Pour in the cream, almond extract and salt and mix until thoroughly combined.

 - Divide evenly among 6 ramekins or glasses.
-Place immediately in the fridge and allow to set for at least 4 hours (or they can be made a day ahead).
+Place immediately in the fridge and allow to set for at least 4 hours (or they can be made up to 2 days ahead).

-- Remove from the fridge and top with extra honey, almonds and cookies for crunch, 5 minutes before serving.
+- Remove from the fridge and top with extra honey, almonds and toffee.

-- If you want to turn the pannacootta out onto a plate when set, first start by spraying 6 dariole moulds or ramekins with oil spray (I find dariole moulds easier to use).
+- If you want to turn the panna cotta out onto a plate when set, first start by spraying 6 dariole moulds or ramekins with oil spray.
 Wipe them with paper towel so there is only a light covering.

-- To unmould, fill a dish with warm water just an inch or so, then sit the moulds into the warm water for 10-20 seconds.
-Place your serving dish on top of the pannacotta mould and flip it over.
-Give the pannacotta a gentle shake.
+- sit the moulds in the warm water for 10-20 seconds.
+Place your serving dish on top of the panna cotta mould and flip it over.
+Give the panna cotta a gentle shake.
 They may take a little bit of encouragement but should slide out perfectly.